dbrattli/Expression/README.md

     for value in case(float):  # will not match assert False

-    while case._:  # will run if any previous case does not match assert False
+    if case._:  # will run if any previous case does not match assert False
 ```